Arthur Alloo: Later career

 He captained Otago from 1927–28 until his final matches in 1930–31, usually batting at seven or eight.
 He scored his second first-class century in 1928–29, batting at number eight against Wellington.

 Personal life

 Arthur Alloo attended Otago Boys' High School and the University of Otago.
 Like him, his brothers Albert and Cecil also played for Otago.
 The brothers were the grandsons of John Alloo, a Chinese-born businessman on the Ballarat goldfields, and his wife, née Margaret Peacock, who had come out from Scotland.
 John and Margaret moved to the Otago goldfields in 1868, where he was employed by the Otago Police Force as a constable-interpreter.

 Arthur Alloo was a schoolteacher.
+He married another teacher, Eileen Jessie Williams, in Dunedin in December 1930.
 He was appointed headmaster of the North-East Harbour School in Dunedin in 1932 and in the late 1930s he became the headmaster of Auckland Point School in the Nelson area, and later the headmaster of Nelson Central School.

 As well as cricket he played soccer, fives, billiards, bowls and golf.
 He died suddenly while playing golf in Nelson.
 He was 58.
 His wife predeceased him.